-5 alternative ways to fund a Wall Art Project
+5 alternative ways to fund a school Wall Art Project

-If you are an academy or sixth form you can apply for additional funds from the Condition Improvement Fund specifically related to improving your school building.
+If you are an academy or sixth form you can apply for additional funds from the Condition Improvement Fund.
+These funds must be related to improving your school buildings, specifically.

 Grants from Charities and Education Organisations